Halong Bay and Mekong Delta: a Tale of Two Water Worlds

-So how do you choose between the mystical scenery of Halong Bay and the floating world of the Mekong delta?
-Here’s the lowdown on the exclusive culture, cuisine and activities along the two waterworlds.
+So how do you choose between Halong Bay or Mekong delta?
+Here’s the lowdown on the exclusive culture, cuisine, and activities along the two water worlds.

 ‘Ha Long’ or the ‘Bay of Descending Dragons’, four hours from the capital of Hanoi, is a spectacular seascape sculpted by nature in the Gulf of Tonkin.
 With over 1600 islands – most of which are uninhabited, there are several large caves located within the islands for you to discover.
 The biggest of these is a wooden cave, formerly known as the Grotte des Merveilles.
 Cannon Fort, on the Bay’s largest island – Cat Ba, offers one of the best views in Vietnam.
 From here you can survey astounding panoramas of Cat Ba’s jungle-clad hills rolling down to the karst-punctuated sea beyond.